gfngfn/Sesterl/README.md

 end
 ```

-The program above is compiled to the following Erlang modules:
+The program above is compiled to the following Erlang modules (where line breaks and indentation are manually added for clarity):

 ```erlang
 -module(mod_int).